What Are Some Popular Career Options in Diesel Mechanics?

 Diesel mechanics find many job opportunities working on locomotives.
 According to Union Pacific Railroad, work as a diesel mechanic includes inspecting, repairing and maintaining the mechanical parts on diesel electric locomotives.
 Diesel mechanics must be skilled in using the appropriate machine tools and welding equipment.

 According to the BLS, marine engine mechanics repair and maintain diesel engines on ships, boats and other watercraft.
 They might also repair shipboard mechanical and electrical equipment.
 Large craft, such as cabin cruisers and commercial fishing boats, are powered by diesel engines that are only removed for major overhauls.
 A diesel mechanic usually works on these engines at docks and marinas.
-In 2014, marine mechanics earned an average of $37,340 per year (www.bls.gov).
+In 2018, motorboat mechanics and service technicians earned a median income of $40,180 per year (www.bls.gov).

 Some diesel mechanics working in aviation specialize in preventative maintenance.
 They perform inspections following a schedule that is based on the number of hours the aircraft has flown, calendar days since last inspection, cycles of operation or a combination of all these factors.
 Other diesel mechanics specialize in repair work on aircraft engines and related systems.
-Aircraft mechanics earned an average of $55,990 in 2014 (www.bls.gov).
+Aircraft mechanics and service technicians earned a median salary of $62,920 in 2018 (www.bls.gov).